 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide real estate counsel with guidance on how to advise all the stakeholders in the development and management of retirement communities on best practices for developing enforceable restrictive covenants, age verification, and accommodation policies for the growing number of senior housing facilities as defined by the Fair Housing Act (FHA).
+This CLE course will provide real estate counsel with guidance on how to advise all the stakeholders in the development and management of retirement communities on best practices for developing enforceable restrictive covenants, age verification, and accommodation policies for the growing number of senior housing facilities as defined by the Fair Housing Act (FHA).

 - Retirement communities and rental senior housing